rasputnik/mesos-centos/README.md

 ## Vagrant setup

-an inventory for Vagrant is in *vagrant_hosts*, the hostnames in there need to match your Vagrantfile.
+an inventory for Vagrant is in *vagrant/hosts*, the hostnames in there need to match your Vagrantfile.

 Vagrant box used is [my centos7 box](https://github.com/rasputnik/centos7-packer).